 Infectious diseases and autoimmune or rheumatic disorders represent enormous medical and economic burdens to society.
 Common features of such inflammatory processes include their complexity and the frequent involvement of multiple organ systems.
 New strategies for therapy are urgently needed: Antibiotic therapy for infection is becoming increasingly restricted mainly due to the development of pathogen resistance, therapy against autoimmune and rheumatic diseases is still limited to mainly arbitrary suppression of inflammatory cytokines.
 Central to both infectious and inflammatory diseases are cellular barriers which, in physiological conditions, act to restrict pathogen entry and regulate immune cell surveillance of tissues.
 Uncontrolled breaching of such barriers is therefore fundamental to both infectious diseases as well as autoimmune and rheumatic disorders.
 This highlights the potential of targeting components of cellular barriers for future diagnostic, therapeutic or preventive strategies.

-The YSC was organized by Sebastian Schloer and Denise Pajonczyk from the Institute of Medical Biochemistry (ZMBE), Dr. Christin Bruchhagen and Janine Wilden from the Institute of Virology (ZMBE), Michelle Fennen and Vanessa Kracke from the Institute of Musculoskeletal Medicine (Dept. Molecular Medicine).
+Responsible for the organization of the YSC: Sebastian Schloer and Denise Pajonczyk, Institute of Medical Biochemistry (ZMBE) and Janine Wilden, Institute of Virology (ZMBE) and Michelle Fennen and Vanessa Kracke, Institute of Musculoskeletal Medicine (Department of Molecular Medicine).